AppsFlyerSDK/appsflyer-react-native-plugin/README.md

 <img src="https://www.appsflyer.com/wp-content/uploads/2016/11/logo-1.svg"  width="450">

 # React Native AppsFlyer plugin for Android and iOS.

+## This is a BETA version of the ReactNative plugin for AppsFlyer SDK that is built with BETA version of iOS SDK v6.0.1.
+**Do not use this version on Production builds!**

 🛠 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com